Skip to main content

 1. Create and forget.

 This is the simplest approach.
 You create a task in Fragment and let the Fragment workflow handle the rest.
 The task will be processed by your team and closed when completed.
 This is the recommended approach for most use cases as there is no conflict with your existing system and clear separation of concerns.
 Fragment is responsible for the task management, and you’re responsible for the business logic.
+Example: onboarding a new user.
+When a new user completes onboarding in your system, you can automatically create a task in Fragment to let your team know about it.
+In the code, it might look like this:

 onboarding.py